Course Catalog

 5 units

 Examines cultural influences on adolescence from diverse cultural, ethnic, and socioeconomic communities from the perspective of current interdisciplinary theories and research.
 Topics include: identity development; changes from early adolescence to adulthood; links among family, school, peer, and community experiences; programs for youth; and implications of bridging research, social policy, and community practice.
 Includes research practicum.
 Satisfies the seminar requirement.
 Satisfies the senior comprehensive requirement.
-Prerequisite(s): courses 3 or 100 and 10 and satisfaction of the Entry Level Writing and Composition requirements.
-Enrollment restricted to senior psychology majors or permission of instructor.
+Prerequisite(s): PSYC 10 and PSYC 100 and satisfaction of the Entry Level Writing and Composition requirements.
+Enrollment is restricted to senior psychology majors or permission of instructor.
 Enrollment limited to 30.

 PSYC 119E